teravoz/challenge/devops/README.md

 # DevOps Challenge

-You're applying to a DevOps position at Teravoz, and in this step we'll require you to accomplish at least one of the four tasks listed below.
+You're applying to a DevOps position at Teravoz, and in this step we'll require you to accomplish two tasks listed below.

 Here we're trying to assess the following skills: